 If a person with PTSD has additional physical and emotional ailments, how is this handled?

 Many PTSD sufferers also have other problems due to the stress that is being experienced.
 Ideally all conditions will need to be treated in order for the person to have a better recovery.
 Treatment options exist to handle the various types of conditions that can accompany PTSD, such as depression and dependency on drugs or alcohol.

 Why Bridges to Recovery for PTSD Treatment?

-Bridges to Recovery has three locations in California to assist patients in dealing with a number of mental health matters, including PTSD.
-The facility offers residential treatment for those who desire in-depth options in an environment that is comfortable and inviting.
+Bridges to Recovery has two locations in California to assist patients in dealing with a number of mental health matters, including PTSD.
+Our treatment center offers residential PTSD treatment for those who desire in-depth options in an environment that is comfortable and inviting.
 Residential care takes place in a nurturing atmosphere that will be very conducive to recovery.
 A holistic approach is used, and each patient receives individualized attention through a unique treatment plan that is geared to his or her specific needs.
-Residences are located in Holmby Hills, Bel Air and Pacific Palisades.
+Residences are located in Holmby Hills and Pacific Palisades.